Rep. Joe Hohenstein's Biography

 Hohenstein’s leadership spans into the non-profit sector and education as a faculty member at Temple University Beasley School of Law.
 He worked to develop the school’s first immigration law clinic, and continues to receive awards and recognition for his guidance of students and colleagues in this particular area of U.S. law.

-Hohenstein grew up in a union household, and lives just blocks away from his childhood home with his wife Brandi, and two daughters Emma and Maggie.
+Hohenstein grew up in a union household, and lives just blocks away from his childhood home with his wife Brandi.
+They have two children, Emma and Mars.
 His mother was a shop steward with AFSCME DC 47 and his father was a member of the Philadelphia Federation of Teachers.